sourwurm/Lab/i-complexity/README.md

 Things to keep in mind:

-- Make sure all of these files are in the same folder (particularly functions).
-Unless you install the functions.py file.
+- Make sure functions.py is in the same folder as the notebooks.
+OR install the functions.py file to your python distribution.

 master function
 ---------------